cse-labs/res-edge-labs/labs/beta-labs/res-edge-labs/querying-specific-data.md

-# Querying Specific Data
+# Querying Specific Data using Res-Edge Data Service

-- Run `kic [entity-type] list` to query the data service and return a filtered list with the following options:
+- Run `kic [entity-type] list` to query the Res-Edge data service and return a filtered list with the following options:

 > Note: All options for `list` are optional

 ```bash